gitony0101/X4DS/ISLR/Chap 6 Linear Model Selection and Regularization.md

 There are two main types of _subset selection methods_: best subset selection and stepwise model selection.

-we explore alternative fitting procedures since that alternative fitting procedures can yield better $\textit{Prediction accuracy and Model interpretability}$.
+we explore alternative fitting procedures since that alternative fitting procedures can yield better $\text{Prediction accuracy and Model interpretability}$.

 - $\textit{Prediction accuracy}$: Provided the relationship between the response and its predictors is approximately linear, then least squares estimates will have low bias.